JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 artifacts required for usage with the new IR compiler backend.

-**If you are a library author** looking to provide compatibility with the current compiler backend as well as the new IR compiler backend, additionally check out the [“Authoring libraries for the IR compiler”](#authoring-libraries-for-the-ir-compiler-with-backwards-compatibility) section.
+**If you are a library author** looking to provide compatibility with the current compiler backend as well as the new IR compiler backend, additionally check out the [section about authoring libraries for the IR compiler](#authoring-libraries-for-the-ir-compiler-with-backwards-compatibility) section.

 The IR compiler backend also has some discrepancies in comparison to the default backend.
 When trying out the new backend,